 On top of this, the department has committed over £70m to 12 social mobility ‘cold-spots’ throughout the country – known as Opportunity Areas – to raise standards and improve outcomes for children in the regions.

-Research shows that disadvantaged pupils make very good progress in selective schools – this highlights the positive impact that grammar schools can have on improving social mobility for disadvantaged pupils.
+According to DfE, some research shows that disadvantaged pupils make very good progress in selective schools, highlighting the positive impact that grammar schools can have on improving social mobility for disadvantaged pupils.

 A Department for Education spokesperson said:

 We want every child to receive a world class education and to give parents greater choice when it comes to picking the school that’s right for them – grammar schools are a part of this.
 Around 60 per cent of these schools already prioritise admissions for disadvantaged children and we are continuing to work closely with the school sector to widen access further.
 Research shows that pupils from disadvantaged backgrounds make better progress across core subjects in selective schools, and attain better results.

 Education secretary Damian Hinds, came out earlier this year calling for the restoration of Grammar schools to kick start ‘social mobility’ and promote social justice.